tvacare/lambda-mail-sender/readme.md

 ## Getting Started

-- See the .env.example, create a new file called '.env' where you should include your environment variables
+- See the .env.example and create a new file called '.env' where you should include your environment variables
 - Install the dependencies
 - Deploy it using serverless or aws sdk